wp-plugins/bepro-listings-real-estate/readme.txt

 	2.Show Status (sold, Sublet, for rent, for sale) 3.Easily edit this information from the admin

-This effectively makes the entire listings experience focused on Real Estate information.
-Remember, since BePro Listings already features, cost, categories, and other data points, you have everything needed to professionally present your **property** inventory.
+This effectively makes the listings experience focused on Real Estate information.
+Remember, since BePro Listings already features, cost, categories, featured banner and other data points, you have everything needed to professionally present your **property** inventory.

 = What you Dont get =